bit-apps-pro/bit-assist-wp/readme.txt

 Requires at least: 5.1
 Tested up to: 6.4.3
 Requires PHP: 7.0
-Stable tag: 1.4.5
+Stable tag: 1.4.6
 License: GPLv2 or later

 WhatsApp Chat Widget, Click to Chat Simple chat Messenger live chat support chat button, SMS, call button, Line & customer support chat sticky button.

 == Description ==

-<strong>Click to chat button with  WhatsApp, Facebook Messenger Simple Chat Button, Telegram Chat, Line Messenger, Live Chat Support Chat Button, WeChat, Discord Chat, Twitter, LinkedIn, TikTok, Snapchat, Viber Chat, Tidio Live Chat, Tawk Live Chat, Intercom Live Chat, Crisp Live Chat and Chatbot, Signal Chat, Slack Chat, Skype chat, Instagram Chat, Social Support Social Chat Bubble, Calendly, Pinterest, Social Support Live Support Customer Support Button with floating Chat Widget & sticky chat widget plugin.</strong>
+<strong>Click to chat widget with  WhatsApp, Facebook Messenger Simple Chat Button, Telegram Chat, Line Messenger, Live Chat Support Chat Button, WeChat, Discord Chat, Twitter, LinkedIn, TikTok, Snapchat, Viber Chat, Tidio Live Chat, Tawk Live Chat, Intercom Live Chat, Crisp Live Chat and Chatbot, Signal Chat, Slack Chat, Skype chat, Instagram Chat, Social Support Social Chat Bubble, Calendly, Pinterest, Social Support Live Support Customer Support Button with floating Chat Widget & sticky chat widget plugin.</strong>

 Although it is not a live chat plugin but help you to connect with multiple social support and social chat platform as well as live chat platform.
 It has also some unique feature like a Custom Contact Form, FAQ, Knowledge Base, WooCommerce order details, WP Search,  and WebHook.
 You can use Bit Assist on WordPress or other platforms like Shopify, Wix, and Squarespace by External Publish feature to get closer to your customers.